Curated OER

 A Fish Tale Fable

-Learners identify the moral in a fable.
+Students identify the moral in a fable.
 In this folktale lesson, students read an included book, Fish Tale, and identify the message in the book.
-Learners discuss what kind of lessons can be learned from reading this fable.
+Students discuss what kind of lessons can be learned from reading this fable.

 Curated OER